KhronosGroup/glTF/schema/README.md

-This doc can be used to create the glTF spec.
+This doc can become the glTF spec.
 Many things here have not been fully discussed and are subject to change.

 * <a href="#designprinciples">Design Principles</a>
 * <a href="#comparison">Comparison between COLLADA and glTF</a>